 Given the CT sports betting market has been gearing up for its big launch for some time, it should come as no surprise that there are already a wealth of offers available at approved operators in the state as they seek to entice new players.
 We've rounded up some of the best ones for you below:

 In terms of sign-up offers, the best three bonuses around come at FanDuel, DraftKings and one of the CT Lottery's approved skins, PlaySugarHouse.
 Refreshingly, all three are quite different in terms of what they offer to players, but all provide tremendous value to new customers.
-FanDuel promises a big $1,000 risk-free bet — issued in the form of a refund on losing wagers — while DraftKings provides a 20% match bonus up to $1,000 and a $50 free bet to help get you started.
+FanDuel promises a big $150 bonus in risk-free bets — issued in the form of a bonus on either winning or losing wagers — while DraftKings provides a $200 in free bet to help get you started.
 PlaySugerHouse, on the other hand, plays is safe with a fairly conventional 100% match bonus on first deposits of up to $250.

 Of course, while sign-up and pre-launch offers are a great way to pocket some additional value at the start of your sports betting journey, it's the ongoing event promotions that separate a great sportsbook from a merely good one.
 For the early part of the NFL season, FanDuel is offering risk-free bets on same-game parlays, while new customers can also benefit from enhanced odds from week 5 onward.
 DraftKings, meanwhile, offers the same risk-free parlays and odds boosts as well as throwing in a new user offer of $200 in free bets when a player places a $1+ wager on any of the new season's NFL games.